Journeyman1337/Journey-CPP-Style-Guide/README.md

 ## No Modules

 C++ modules are not widely supported yet across all compilers, so projects must provide support for development without them.
-Expect this rule to change in the future when support is more widely avaliable.
+Expect this rule to change in the future when support is more widely available.
 Experimental module support may be included in a project, but the fact that it is experimental needs to be made clear.

 ## Descriptive Naming

-Everything that can be named in the code, including variables and types, must be named descriptively rather than consisely.
-Code completion features prevalent in modern IDEs make it easy to type long variable names, so typing efficency is not an issue here.
+Everything that can be named in the code, including variables and types, must be named descriptively rather than concisely.
+Code completion features prevalent in modern IDEs make it easy to type long variable names, so typing efficiency is not an issue here.
 However, names must not be too long either, and they must only be as descriptive as necessary for others to understand the code.
-It is up to programmers to use their best judgement as to what the best names for things should be.
+It is up to programmers to use their best judgment as to what the best names for things should be.
 Names must never be longer than 25 characters.

 ## Name Casing